NCBI-Hackathons/PHANTUM/README.md

-# PHANTUM2: Predicting Human Adolescent outcomes from Text-and-image-data Using Machine Learning
+# PHANTUM2: Predicting HumAN outcomes from Text-and-image-data Using Machine Learning

 *An ODSET Emerging Leader in Data Science Fellows (ELFs) at NIH/NIAID Product*